-With the exception of a few established artists on the international stage, the Filipino art scene was long confined to an insular environment – until about a decade ago.
-After a 50-year hiatus, the Philippines participated in the 2015 Venice Biennale with a national pavilion, which drew attention to the region and brought a new wave of local artists into the limelight.
-We profile ten contemporary Filipino artists you should know.
+After a 50-year hiatus, the Philippines’ participation in the 2015 Venice Biennale helped bring a new wave of local artists into the limelight.
+We profile 10 contemporary Filipino artists you should know.

 Concepcion is a studio artist whose work experiments with intense emotion, deconstructing images in his paintings, sculptures, and installations.
 He creates art like recording a music album, where each painting is from a series of nine.
 Concepcion describes it as producing an old favorite, a classic, sleeper hit and one piece he doesn’t really like but keeps coming back to.

 He is a graduate of the University of the Philippines, with a Bachelor in Fine Arts while under the mentorship of pioneer conceptual artist Roberto Chabet.
 After graduation, he moved to New York in 2002 and spent a significant amount of time in Brooklyn, where he participated in art residences for the Bronx Museum of Art Artists-in-the-Marketplace (AIM) Program, the Artists Alliance Inc. Rotating Studio Program, and the Lower Manhattan Cultural Council (LMCC) Workspace Program.